Ising Meson Spectroscopy on a Noisy Digital Quantum Simulator

 In this work, a superconducting NISQ simulator is used to compute the energy spectra of certain strongly-interacting QFTs that arise as scaling limits of one-dimensional quantum spin chains.
 The latter QFTs offer a valuable playground for investigation of a wide range of non-perturbative phenomena such as `quark confinement'~\cite{Greensite:2011zz} and `false vacuum decay'~\cite{Coleman1988} that are typically associated with QFTs in higher-dimensions.
 Importantly, there are two practical advantages: i) these spin-chains can be directly mapped to arrays of qubits without additional overhead involved in discretizing the local lattice degree of freedom, ii) several properties of these spin-chains can be investigated with existing classical numerical techniques~(tensor networks) and analytical methods~(Bethe ansatz and bosonization).
 This enables benchmarking NISQ simulators before using them for investigation of problems that truly lie beyond the reach of the classical computers.

 The goal of this work is to demonstrate the aforementioned using the paradigmatic example of the one-dimensional quantum Ising model in the presence of a longitudinal field~\cite{McCoy1978}.
-The Hamiltonian is:
+The Hamiltonian is

-where $g$, $h$ are the strengths of the transverse and longitudinal felds and we have chosen periodic boundary conditions.
+where $g$, $h$ are the strengths of the transverse and longitudinal fields and we have chosen periodic boundary conditions.
 We consider the case $g\leq1, h<1$.
 The presence of the longitudinal field introduces a confining potential between the domain-wall excitations of the Ising model.
-This leads to formation of `mesonic' bound states, analogous to hadron-formation in quantum chromodynamics~\cite{tHooft1974}.
-The energy spectrum has been analyzed using semi-classical~\cite{Rutkevich2005, Rutkevich2008}, truncated conformal space~\cite{Fonseca2001, Fonseca2006, James2019,Robinson2019} and exact diagonalization~\cite{Kormos_2016} approaches.
-While signatures of confinement have been observed for this model in a NISQ simulator~\cite{Vovrosh2021}~(see also Refs.~\cite{Knaute:2021xna, Tan_2021}), digital quantum simulation of the energy spectrum has remained elusive.
-This is performed in this work using a quench experiment on IBM's \texttt{ibmq\char`_mumbai}~(hereafter referred to as IBM Mumbai) simulator which is one of the IBM Quantum Falcon Processors.
+This leads to formation of `mesonic' bound states, analogous to hadron-formation in quantum chromodynamics~\cite{tHooft1974, Zamolodchikov1989}.
+The energy spectrum has been analyzed using semi-classical~\cite{Rutkevich2005, Rutkevich2008}, truncated conformal space~\cite{Fonseca2001, Fonseca2006, James2019,Robinson2019, Rakovszky:2016ugs} and exact diagonalization~\cite{Kormos_2016} approaches.
+While signatures of confinement have been observed for this model in a NISQ simulator~\cite{Vovrosh2021}~(see also Ref.~\cite{Tan_2021} for analysis of a related model), digital quantum simulation of the energy spectrum has remained elusive.
+This is performed in this work using a quench experiment on IBM's \texttt{ibm\char`_auckland} simulator which is one of the IBM Quantum Falcon Processors.
 The quantum simulation protocol is first tested using the Qiskit software package~\cite{Qiskit} and benchmarked against exact computations.
 Subsequently, it is implemented on the noisy quantum hardware.